2020 Eurovision Song Contest 2021 2022 →

 Opening and interval acts.
 Lenny Kuhr, one of the winners of the 1969 contest, and Alexander Rybak, winner of the 2009 contest, who were both due to perform at the cancelled 2020 contest, have expressed willingness to perform at the 2021 event.

-Discounting 2020, so far, the contest is set to feature two representatives who also previously performed as lead vocalists for the same country, and three artists who participated in other Eurovision events or as backing vocalists for the same of for another country.
+Discounting 2020, so far, the contest is set to feature two representatives who also previously performed as lead vocalists for the same country, and three artists who participated in other Eurovision events or as backing vocalists for the same or for another country.
 Natalia Gordienko represented Moldova at the final alongside Arsenium in 2006.
 Senhit represented San Marino at the semi-final in 2011.
 Destiny Chukunyere won the Junior Eurovision Song Contest 2015 for Malta and provided backing vocals for Michela Pace for Malta in 2019.
 Stefania for Greece, represented the Netherlands in the Junior Eurovision Song Contest 2016 as part of the group Kisses.
 Vincent Bueno provided backing vocals for Nathan Trent for Austria in 2017.
 Ksenija Knežević, another member of Hurricane, previously appeared as a backing vocalist for her father Knez, who represented Montenegro in 2015.
 Vasil provided backing vocals for Tamara Todevska for North Macedonia in 2019.

 Semi-finalists / Finalists.
 The following countries have confirmed their intent to participate in the 2021 contest.

 Ad oggi i seguenti Stati hanno confermato la loro partecipazione a questa edizione.

 Semi-final 1: The first semi-final will take place on 18 May 2021 at 21:00 (CEST).
 Seventeen countries will participate in the first semi-final.
 Those countries plus Germany, Italy and the Netherlands will vote in this semi-final.